khyatimirani/InfiniteCollectionViewFeedsUI/README.md

 # InfiniteCollectionViewFeedsUI
 Created infinite vertical scrolling feeds UI with UICollectionView, which repeates it self after the last index of data.

-Have used VFL for Rendering the UI.
+Used VFL for Rendering the UI.

-Have declared static 4 entites locally, no API integration is implemented.

-Enabled dark mode.
+Enabled dark mode for iOS 13.

 ![Light mode](https://github.com/khyatimirani/InfiniteCollectionViewFeedsUI/blob/master/lightmode.gif)